Along with enjoying the benefits of having a pool, a pool owner has the responsibility of ensuring that it remains safe, healthy, and clean.

 TDS measures all the different kinds of substances that get dissolved in the swimming pool water.

-The level of TDS may increase due to additives such as chlorine, algaecide, shock, clarifiers, or water balancers like pH reducer or increaser.
+The level of TDS in your pool may increase due to additives such as chlorine, algaecide, shock, clarifiers, or water balancers like pH reducer or increaser.

-In addition, swimmers add to the TDS level with sweat, deodorant, perfume, hairspray, and other body oils running into the water.
+In addition, swimmers add to the pool water TDS level with sweat, deodorant, perfume, hairspray, and other body oils running into the water.